 HOT NEWS!!
-1. Following the final ‘collapse’ of our 1920’s organ we have been fortunate to receive the generous donation from Pat Ling of a Technics SX G100 organ which – thanks to Tim, Peter, Ollie and Tommy – was transported to the church on Wednesday 5th September.
+1. Following the final ‘collapse’ of our 1920’s organ we have been fortunate to have been loaned a Technics SX G100 organ by Pat Ling (of Onehouse) which – thanks to Tim, Peter, Ollie and Tommy – was transported to the church on Wednesday 5th September.

 HOT NEWS!!
 2. More thanks…this time to John Griffin for generously giving of his time, expertise – and contacts!
 We now have a fully functioning hearing loop installed.
 If you will benefit from it, please come along to a service to try it out!!